rosette

 The indication and implication of a new design aesthetic, in the form of the arts and crafts movement is articulated in a 1904 Popular Science Monthly article by Frank T Carlton, Professor at the Toledo University School:

-The Turn of the Century was a period that incorporated all styles.
-Every conceivable style, from carved figural to Art Nouveau, was available during this period.
-There was still a quality of construction typical of American cabinetmakers.
-Primary woods used were oak, mahogany, cherry, maple and walnut.
+The Turn-of-the-Century is a period that incorporated all styles.
+Every conceivable style, from carved figural to Art Nouveau, is available.
+There is still a quality of construction typical of American cabinetmakers.
+Primary woods used are oak, mahogany, cherry, maple and walnut.

-The attempted revival of French Empire about 1892 brought forth some very excellent pieces of craftsmanship These pieces in structure resembled the French Empire, only leaned toward a Romanesque ornamentation- The mounts were gold instead of brass.
-The Romanesque de, sign received its renewed impetus from homes designed by the noted Boston architect, Mr. Richardson.
+The attempted revival of French Empire about 1892 produced some excellent craftsmanship.
+In structure, they resembled the French Empire, perhaps leaning toward a Romanesque ornamentation- The mounts are gold instead of brass.
+The impetus for Romanesque design came from homes designed by the Boston architect, Henry Hobson Richardson .

 Mission furniture -- invariably made of oak -- had no decoration.
 Mission furniture came from a discovery of furniture -- massive square frames and coarse rush bottom seats -- found in southern California .
 Mission included tables, desks, chairs and other pieces.
 "It was an unconventional style for unconventional people".